DragonRuby/dragonruby-game-toolkit-contrib/docs/api/audio.md

   }
 end
 ```

+Once an audio track has been loaded, the follow properties will be added to the hash:

+- `playtime`: Represents the current position of the play head (a `float` value measured in seconds).
+- `playlength`: Represents the length of the track (a `float` value measured in seconds).

 IMPORTANT: Please take note that `gain` and `pitch` must be given `float` values (eg `gain: 1.0`, not `gain: 1` or `game: 0`).